ethereumjs/ultralight/README.md

 ## Quick Start

 Clone this repo and run `npm i` from the root directory.
-This project leverage [`npm workspaces`](https://docs.npmjs.com/cli/v7/using-npm/workspaces) so requires NPM v7 or above.
+This project leverages [`npm workspaces`](https://docs.npmjs.com/cli/v7/using-npm/workspaces) so requires NPM v7 or above.

 - Start the cli - `npm run start-cli` - and press `e` to print the current ENR to the screen.
 - Copy this ENR which should start with `enr:-IS...`